Visual Sum of Cubes

 Visual proof that [source]

-This is a much easier way to visually derive the formula for , but don’t worry I still had fun figuring out the tetrahedron way—the more, the merrier!
+This is a much easier way to visually derive the formula for , but don’t worry I still had fun figuring out the tetrahedron way.

 Addendum If you’re curious how I made the spinning diagrams in this article, I’ve since written an explanation.